nataliemona/selenium-training/README.md

 3. Create a NPM project: `npm init`, use the defaults for everything (when prompted to enter a package name, etc)

-4. Install dce-selenium: `npm install dce-selenium`
+4. Install dce-selenium: `npm install dce-selenium --save-dev`

 5. Add dce-selenium to your NPM project: `npm init dce-selenium`